-This is a Vaseline distressed furniture makeover and I made a video of the process.
-The project didn’t go quit as planned but the cedar chest turned out much better than I expected.
-That doesn’t make sense does it.
-When I use a special painting technique I never know how it’s going to turn out.
+This is a Vaseline distressed furniture makeover, and I made a video of the process.
+The project didn’t go as planned, but the cedar chest turned out much better than I expected.
+When I use a special painting technique, I never know how it’s going to turn out.

-I may have to change plans mid stream or redo the piece all together.
-What happened here is that I was a bit heavy handed with the Vaseline.
+I was a bit heavy-handed with the Vaseline.
 Using petroleum jelly as a paint resist is a technique that takes a bit of practice.

-The piece was pretty banged up and a trim piece was missing on the right front side.
-The JTS is going to cut that board you see laying on the cedar chest and make a piece of trim.
+The piece was pretty banged up, and a trim piece was missing on the right front side.
+The JTS is getting ready to cut that board you see lying on the cedar chest and make a piece of trim.

 Mr. Butler at the junk shop had already replaced the missing back leg.
 Not perfect but it will do.